tomcam/m/docs/theme-framework.md

 for that particular theme.
 Those don't get copied out to the publishing directiory.
 Copying a theme would copy all CSS files, and the hidden directories.
+* Name of the theme comes form the directory.
+It's not in the theme's yaml file
+* All the files (except for excluded ones) in your article's directory get published (copied to the publish dirctory).
+However, the same is not true for stylesheets.
+Stylesheets must be specified by the `Stylesheets` tag of your theme YAML file.
+That's because they're handled differently, because of the mode setting, sidebar, etc.
+* sidebar designation in your theme YAML file determines which sidebar CSS file is included.
 * "mode" setting determines whether `theme-light.css` or `theme-dark.css` is used
 * Example `wide.yaml`